sbooeshaghi/Opentrons/README.md

 media/
 README.md
 ```
 This README file explains how to set up the robot, how to create a protocol, how to calibrate the robot and finally how to run the protocol on the robot.
-The repository furthermore contains 3 folders with additional documentation: The `HARDWARE` folder contains technical drawings of the robot, furthermore, some stl files and drawings are dedicated to *firm labware attachment* which is indispensible for good calibration.
+The repository furthermore contains 3 folders with additional documentation: The `HARDWARE` folder contains technical drawings of the robot.
+Furthermore, some stl files and drawings are dedicated to *firm labware attachment* which is indispensible for good calibration.
 The `SOFTWARE` folder contains example protocols, accompanied with diagrams to explain them.
-Additionaly a python notebook is included to illustrate how to create a protocol with jupyter notebooks.
+Additionaly, a python notebook is included to illustrate how to create a protocol with jupyter notebooks.
 Finally, the `media` folder contains pictures and gifs used for this README file.

-## Overview
+## Contents
-The following steps summarize how to write and test protocol code and subsequently upload it to the opentrons robot for running .
-(These will be explained more elaborately further on):

-1. Write the code in jupyter notebook and test if it runs without errors.
-To be clear, at this point you are not running on the robot, you are simply simulating a run to see if the code doesn’t contain errors.
-1. Once you designed the desired protocol and the code runs without errors, you transform the notebook to a python script
+In this section, a quick overview of what follows is given:

+1. Connect robot and open the OT-1 app
+    - Connect robot
+    - Open/download the app
+    - Move the robot
+1. Write the protocol
+    - Create the protocol code in jupyter notebooks
+    - Create the completed protocol script
+1. Upload, calibrate and run
+    - Upload the protocol in the app
-1. Upload the python script to the Opentrons-One App
+    - Attach the labware to the robot
-1. Calibrate the instruments on the deck of the opentrons robot (the pipette and the position of the tipracks, wells,...)
+    - Calibrate the labware
-1. Run the protocol (by pressing the Run Job button in the Opentrons App)
+    - Run the protocol

-If you want to run the same protocol again at a later time, repeat steps 3-5.
-One remark on recalibration (step 4): once you calibrate for a specific script, the app stores this calibration data, however it is good practice to check if all instruments still line up as expected.

-## Before starting: Connect robot and install OT App.
+## 1. Connect robot and open the OT-1 app
-First things first, before we start writing a protocol, let’s try to simply move the robot using the OT-1 App.
-First, we have to power and connect the robot.
-Plug the power cable into the power outlet and the usb cable into your laptop.
+First, plug the power cable into the power outlet and the usb cable into your laptop.
 Then press the power button.

 <img src="media/powerUsb.png" width="300"> *Connect to the power outlet and plug the usb cable in your laptop.
 Press the power button.*

-Secondly, download the Opentrons 1 App from the [opentrons site](https://opentrons.com/ot-app/). *Remark: Make sure you download the OT-1 and not the OT-2 app.
-Opentrons made 2 lab robots: The opentrons 1 and the opentrons 2.
-Opentrons 1 was, it seems, intended to be the prototype of opentrons 2.
-So most documentation you find on the opentrons website is on OT-2.*
+Secondly, open the Opentrons 1 App.
+If you don't have it downloaded yet,download the app from the [opentrons site](https://opentrons.com/ot-app/). *Remark: Make sure you download the OT-1 and not the OT-2 app.(OT-1 is in fact the prototype of OT-2.
+So most documentation you find on the opentrons website is on OT-2.)*
 When you open the app you get a screen that looks like this:
 <img src="media/OT1App.png" width="700">
 *The layout of the OT-1 App.*